JimmyG37/Dall-EView/README.md

-## Dall-Ecam
+# **Dall-EView**

-Dall-Ecam is an iOS camera app that allows you to generate images from scratch based on a text prompt, and overlay them on top of the photo you took.
+Dall-EView is an iOS camera app that allows you to generate images from scratch based on a text prompt, and overlay them on top of the photo you took.
 The generated image can be scaled, rotated, and positioned anywhere on the photo and can be saved to the user's camera roll, or the photo can be discarded.

-Dall-Ecam uses OpenAI's Images API for the image generation.
+Dall-EView uses OpenAI's Images API for the image generation.

 "Sun wearing glasses with a blue sky background"